 Thomas’ whole life – from the age of five, when he was offered as an oblate to the nearby monastery of Monte Cassino – was wholly dedicated to truth, and the Truth.
 No compromising or dilly-dallying, no wandering off, just prayer, work, teaching and writing.
-In his later teenage years, fortunately bereft of that four years of malformation we now know sadly as ‘high school’, he joined the recently-founded, and for its time radical, Dominicans, the Order of Preachers, whose main charism was study and preaching.
-Before his untimely death in his fiftieth year – well, God knows the day and hour of each of us – Thomas produced a prodigious corpus of theological and philosophical writings that are nearly miraculous, often keeping three scribes scribbling at once, which provide the basis of thought for all future students.
+In his later teenage years, he joined the recently-founded, and for its time radical, Dominicans, the Order of Preachers, whose main charism was study and preaching.
+Before his untimely death just shy of his fiftieth year – like most saints, he did a lot in a little – Thomas produced a prodigious corpus of theological and philosophical writings that are nearly miraculous in their breadth, clarity and scope, often keeping three scribes scribbling at once, which provide the basis of thought for all future students of theology and philosophy.

 That is why the thought and methodology of Saint Thomas – what we generally mean by ‘Thomism’ – have been proclaimed and prescribed by the Church in the highest and most authoritative of terms.
-He is put forward as the ‘master’ of studies in the documents on education and on the formation of priests in the Second Vatican Council, and is also as the primary teacher of theological studies in the 1983 Code of Canon Law.
+His Summa was placed on the altar at each session of the Council of Trent (1545 – 1563).
+Thomas is also put forward as the ‘master’ of studies in the documents on education and on the formation of priests in the Second Vatican Council, and is also prescribed as the primary teacher of theological studies in the 1983 Code of Canon Law.
 In both the Council and the Code, Thomas is the only person spoken of by name besides Christ and Our Lady.

-And here is what the great Pope Saint John Paul II had to say of Thomas in his foundational 1998 encyclical Fides et Ratio:
+And here is what the great Pope Saint John Paul II had to say:

 High praise indeed, from one of Thomas’ disciples, for the great Pope’s writings are filled with references to the Angelic Doctor.
 As the Holy Father continues: